Greg-T8/Notebook/topics/technologies/microsoft_purview/trainable_classifiers.md

 - Information Protection Readers
 - Data Estate Insights Readers

+**Note:** an Azure AD Global Admin can also use Content Explorer.

+To provide feedback in Content Explorer, you must be a member of a role group that has the *Data Classification Content Viewer* and *Data Classification List Viewer* roles.
+You will receive the following message if you are not a member of a role group that has these roles.
+See [here](https://learn.microsoft.com/en-us/microsoft-365/compliance/data-classification-content-explorer?view=o365-worldwide#permissions) for more info.

 ![](img/20230534-053452.png)

-The role groups listed above have the management roles *Data Classification Content Viewer* and *Data Classification List Viewer*.
-See [here](https://learn.microsoft.com/en-us/microsoft-365/compliance/data-classification-content-explorer?view=o365-worldwide#permissions) for more info.
+### Scanning Opt-in

-A Global Admin must opt in for the tenant to create custom classifiers.
+A Global Admin must opt in to scan the organization's content.
 This message first appears when accessing the Trainable Classifiers tab.

 ![](img/20230557-035736.png)